acend/argocd-basics-training/content/en/docs/03/_index.md

 In this task we're going to deploy an [example](https://github.com/acend/argocd-training-examples/tree/master/pre-post-sync-hook) which has `pre` and `post` hooks.

-Create the new application `argo-hook-$USER` with the following command.
+Create the new application `argo-hook-<username>`.
 It will create a service, a deployment and two hooks as soon as the application is synced.

 * PreSync: before Job
 * Sync: Deployment with name `pre-post-sync-hook`